Flickr: @takomabibelot

 • You shouldn’t lie to an officer, physically resist, run away, or threaten to file a complaint.

-• It can be dangerous for individual people to fight police misconduct in the street, especially for Black and brown people.
+• It can be dangerous for individual people to argue about police misconduct in the street, especially for Black and brown people.
+Keep yourself safe and complain later.